Bachelor of Science in Cybersecurity Engineering

 Course Prerequisites and Corequisites

-Students must pass (at the appropriate grade level) all prerequisite courses for a given course before taking the subsequent course.
+Students must pass (with an appropriate grade) all prerequisite courses for a given course before taking the subsequent course.
 If Course A is a Corequisite for Course B, Course A must be taken in the same semester as Course B or be completed prior to taking Course B.

 Upper Level Eligibility